mattgam/MillRightMegaVDocs/source/section_11_install_z_motor_mount_and_z_motor/index.rst

 2. Put the slot in the motor mount over the top of the X-plate

-3. Get an M4x14mm screw and a lock washer under the head for each hole
+3. Get an M4x12mm machine screw and a lock washer under the screw head

 4. Optionally apply loktite to the screws now